 A comprehensive guide that answers all your questions about deep frying at home.
 Safely and easily learn how to deep fry your favorite food items for restaurant-quality meals.

-One of the most convenient, life-changing hacks in my kitchen has been learning to deep fry at home.
+One of the most life-changing hacks in my kitchen has been learning to deep fry at home.
 To replicate that crispy, crackly deep fried texture from restaurants is easier than you think!
 You don’t need a special deep fryer.
 Instead, set up a deep frying station with a few multi-functional, basic kitchen items.

 Once set up, this routine will make it so easy to make deliciously crispy and crunchy deep-fried foods.